-Here is a list of 10 healthy herbal teas you’ll want to try.
+Here is a list of 10 healthy herbal teas to try.

 Chamomile tea is most commonly known for its calming effects and is frequently used as a sleep aid.

-What’s more, chamomile may not just be useful as a sleep aid.
-It is also believed to have antibacterial, anti-inflammatory and liver-protecting effects (3).
+What’s more, chamomile is also believed to have antibacterial, anti-inflammatory, and liver-protecting effects (

-While it’s most popularly used to support digestive tract health, it also has antioxidant, anticancer, antibacterial and antiviral properties (7).
+Though peppermint tea is most popularly used to support digestive health, it also has antioxidant, anticancer, antibacterial, and antiviral properties (

-Summary: Peppermint tea is traditionally used to relieve discomfort of the digestive tract.
-Studies have found that peppermint oil can help relieve nausea, cramping, spasms and stomach pain.
+Studies have found that peppermint oil may help relieve nausea, cramping, and stomach pain.